Back to Connecticut

 Plain English Breakdown

-This law establishes a statewide one-day training program for police officers and allows merchants to round down or up certain cash purchases to the nearest five cents.
+This law creates a one-day training program for police officers to improve retention and readiness, and allows stores to round cash prices up or down based on the final cents of the total.

 What This Bill Does